defsquare/scenari/README.md

 The gherkin grammar parser is written with the amazing [Instaparse](https://github.com/Engelberg/instaparse) library (I thumbs up for the ClojureScript port by the way!).
 Logging is done using the great [Timbre](https://github.com/ptaoussanis/timbre) logging library.

+I did a presentation of the internals of the library at the Clojure Paris User Group and the slides are here: ["Anatomy of a BDD Execution Library in Clojure"](https://speakerdeck.com/jgrodziski/anatomy-of-a-bdd-execution-library-in-clojure).

 ## TODOS

 * stop-on-failure? as an option for execution